Freelancers & Consultants10 min readUpdated Apr 14, 2026

 1. Every change request appears only once in the brief.

-3. The brief distinguishes required fixes from preference changes.
+3. The brief distinguishes confirmed changes from proposed edits.

 Common failure modes and fixes